📌 Related pillar guides: MBA Admission Guide · CAT 2026 B-Schools · Management Quota Fees

 Rural Management: XIMB's MBA in Rural Management (PGDRM) is nationally reputed.
 Students work directly with rural communities, NGOs, cooperatives, and microfinance institutions.
 Placement partners for rural management include NABARD, SIDBI, ITC's agri-business division, Amul, and large development finance institutions.

 International Exposure: XIMB has exchange programmes with universities in Europe, USA, and Asia-Pacific.
 Short-term international immersion modules are also available.
-Given the AACSB accreditation, XIMB MBA has full international recognition.

 Top Recruiters at XIMB: Tata Steel, Tata Motors, Infosys, TCS, Wipro, Amazon, Deloitte, KPMG, ICICI Bank, Axis Bank, Hindustan Unilever, ITC, Asian Paints, Cognizant, NABARD, SIDBI.